kaylamcintyre1322/threat-detection-tool/README.md

 ### Retrieve API Keys from VirusTotal and MalwareBaazar

 This tool uses API keys from VirusTotal and MalwareBazaar to generate results.
-You must create an account with VirusTotal and MalwareBazaar to generate your own API keys.
+You must create an account with both platforms to generate your own API keys.

 Visit VirusTotal website to generate API key: https://www.virustotal.com/